-We’re back with the latest Q&A with Marketing Leaders, our series designed to provide B2B marketers with the best insights and actionable tips on how to improve their marketing planning by learning from the best B2B leaders in the industry.
+We’re back with the latest Q&A with Marketing Leaders, our series designed to provide B2B marketers with the best insights and actionable tips on how to improve their revenue marketing practices by learning from the best B2B leaders in the industry.

 In this edition, we spoke with Scott Leatherman, CMO at Virtana.